Twisted quantum doubles are sign problem-free: Conclusion

 \section{Conclusion}

-We have demonstrated that all twisted quantum doubles of a finite group $G$ support a SPF Hamiltonian.
-Recall that a recent work~\cite{seo2025} argued that 398 of 405 bosonic topological orders in $d=2$ up to rank 12 have an intrinsic sign problem, based on using stoquasticity as an indicator.
-Within the space of low-rank topological orders, twisted quantum doubles occupy a rather small subset; below rank $12$, the only groups are $\mathbb{Z}_2$, $S_3$, and $\mathbb{Z}_3$.
-Considering the twisted versions of these models, this yields $8$ counterexamples to this criteria.
-However, it is shown in~\cite{ringel2017} that every twisted quantum double of $\mathcal{G} = \mathbb{Z}_k$ possesses an obstruction to realization in a stoquastic Hamiltonian, so our construction provides a large class of counterexamples.
+We have shown that paradigmatic models of twisted quantum doubles, despite common belief, do not possess a sign problem when simulated with a conventional stochastic series expansion.
+This demonstrates that the ``sign problem'' the stochastic series expansion is sensitive to is fundamentally unrelated to wavefunction positivity.
+A recent work~\cite{seo2025a} argued - using stoquasticity as a proxy - that 398 of 405 bosonic topological orders in $d=2$ up to rank 12 have an intrinsic sign problem,.
+Within the space of low-rank topological orders, twisted quantum doubles occupy a small subset; below rank $12$, the only groups are $\mathbb{Z}_2$, $S_3$, and $\mathbb{Z}_3$.
+Their twisted variants yields $8$ counterexamples to this criteria.
+However, ~\cite{ringel2017} shows that every twisted quantum double of $\mathcal{G} = \mathbb{Z}_k$ possesses an obstruction to a stoquastic realization, so our construction provides a large class of counterexamples.
 The more general interplay between twisted quantum doubles and stoquasticity remains unexplored.
-We also emphasize that our construction applies in dimensions other than $2$, with higher-dimensional quantum doubles supporting loop-like excitations~\cite{wang2014, wan2015}.
+We emphasize that our construction applies in dimensions other than $2$, with higher-dimensional quantum doubles supporting loop-like excitations~\cite{wang2014, wan2015}.

-General design principles for non-stoquastic SPF Hamiltonians remain an important open question.
-Even though wavefunction non-positivity has been shown to not disallow the existence of a SPF Hamiltonian, this condition still prevents the Hamiltonian from being stoquastic.
-Hence, for these phases to appear in a realistic spin model, such a model must be non-stoquastic and therefore violate known design principles for SPF Hamiltonians.
-The method used in this paper of starting with a stoquastic ``seed'' Hamiltonian and rotating to a non-stoquastic one may be generalizable to more conventional models, such as Heisenberg models.
-Our results also stress the fact that diagonal perturbations do not alter the sign structure of a QMC simulation, but may nevertheless be highly non-trivial and perturb a system away from exact solvability - this offers another route to obtaining non-stoquastic SPF Hamiltonians.
+Design principles for non-stoquastic SPF Hamiltonians remain an open question.
+Although wavefunction non-positivity does not forbid SPF realizations, it does preclude stoquasticity.
+Thus in order to find these phases in, say, a more realistic spin model, such a Hamiltonian must be non-stoquastic and violate existing design principles.
+Our approach of starting with a stoquastic ``seed'' Hamiltonian and rotating to a non-stoquastic one may be generalizable to more conventional models, such as Heisenberg models.
+We also emphasize that diagonal perturbations leave the SSE sign structure unchanged while driving nontrivial physics away from exact solvability, providing another route to non-stoquastic SPF Hamiltonians.